• Home

 I wanted to create something like a ‘little’ monument for the few women that actually jumped from those bridges and how, in that moment of flying; theirs is a resolute act of self-assertion, autonomy and defiance.

-The work may be sold but in order to become an artwork, it must be returned to its full materiality: the artwork must be cast into the river from one of the bridges.
-That is my gift to whosoever purchases it.
+The work may be sold but in order to become an artwork it must be cast into the river from one of the bridges.

 • Archives